Q. Am I a candidate for LASIK?

 Q. Can I have both eyes done at the same time?

-Yes, you can.
+Yes.
 Most patients prefer to have the LASIK procedure done in both eyes because of the convenience.
-Discuss the benefits of having both eyes done with your Spector Eye ophthalmic surgeon.
+Discuss the benefits of having both eyes done with your Spector Eye Care ophthalmic surgeon.

 Q. Does LASIK hurt?

 LASIK surgery does not hurt.
-Prior to the procedure, your Spector Eye ophthalmic surgeon will use anesthetic drops to ensure you do not experience pain.
-After the procedure your eye may feel a littl scratchy but typically does not require any pain medication.
+Prior to the procedure, your surgeon will use anesthetic drops to ensure you do not experience pain.
+After the procedure, your eye may feel some temporary discomfort, which typically does not require any pain medication.

 Q. Is LASIK safe or FDA approved?

-LASIK surgery is safe and the Alcon LenSx laser used to perform your LASIK surgery is FDA approved.
+LASIK surgery is safe, and the Alcon LenSx Femtosecond laser used to perform your LASIK surgery is FDA approved.

 Q. When will I be able to drive?